n4b3ts3/github_deploy/README.rst

     gpg -r <your-key-id> -e <your-file>.env

-the previous will create a file called example.env.gpg, `PLEASE NOTE THAT IF THE FILE DOESNT ENDS WITH .env.gpg THE SCRIPT IS NOT GOING TO RECOGNIZE IT`
+the previous will create a file called example.env.gpg, `PLEASE NOTE THAT IF THE FILE DOESNT ENDS WITH .env.gpg or .env THE SCRIPT IS NOT GOING TO RECOGNIZE IT`
 Now, please delete the .env file for security reasons (SO NO ONE WITHOUT ACCESS TO YOUR GPG Key wont be able to access the release configurations)
 Finally, lets do as follows in your Jenkinsfile